Key points to remember

 - the wound will be checked from time to time

-- your child will receive pain relief from the nurses on the ward – older children may be able to control their own pain relief (see PCA (patient controlled analgesia))
+- your child will receive pain relief from the nurses on the ward – older children may be able to control their own pain relief (see Patient controlled analgesia (PCA))

 - your child may be given further antibiotics through an intravenous drip for several days after the surgery if the appendix was ruptured or there was peritonitis (see Drips (intravenous fluids or IV))

-- your child’s hospital stay will usually be between one and four days but may be longer if the appendix was ruptured or there was peritonitis
+- your child’s hospital stay will usually be between 1 and 4 days but may be longer if the appendix was ruptured or there was peritonitis

 Can there be any complications of the operation?